jjdblast/bigdata-pipeline_wiki/Environment-Setup.md

 ```
 At this point the boot2docker VirtualBox VM Docker daemon will be running.

-If you have any errors running the Docker commands, be sure you have set the environment variables specific for your setup as specified above.
+If you have any errors running subsequent Docker commands, be sure you have set the environment variables specific for your setup as specified above.

 At this point, the boot2docker VirtualBox VM will broker all Docker calls from your local laptop to the Docker daemon.